 What Are Brick Pavers?

+Brick pavers can be set in a base of either sand or mortar.
 As with any driveway material, the key to a good brick paver driveway is a well-prepared base.
-Remove the soil (or the existing driveway) to a depth of at least 12 in.
+Remove the soil (or the existing driveway) to a depth of at least 12 inches.

-Make sure the surface is graded to encourage water running away from the garage.
-Compact the soil, then add 8 to 12 in. of gravel.
-Compact the gravel, then add 1-1/2 in. of sand.
-Level the sand with a long 2x4 or the back edge of a rake.
+Make sure the surface is graded to encourage water to run away from the garage.
+Compact the soil, then add 8 to 12 inches of gravel.
+Compact the gravel, then add a 1.5-inch layer of sand.
+Level the sand with a long 2 x 4 or the back edge of a rake.